Nuclear War Prep: CDC Organizes Public Health Briefing On Nuclear Attacks After Threats

 — Donald J. Trump (@realDonaldTrump) January 3, 2018

-The nuclear attack briefing comes also as Americans’ views of North Korea reflect a growing certainty that relations between the US and North Korea are headed toward some type of military confrontation.
+The nuclear attack briefing comes also as Americans’ views of North Korea reflect a growing certainty that relations between the U.S. and North Korea are headed toward some type of military confrontation.

-An online poll conducted by NBC News/SurveyMonkey in October (per Newsweek) indicated that 72 percent of Americans were fearful that the US would become embroiled in a major conflict within four years.
+An online poll conducted by NBC News/SurveyMonkey in October, as reported by Newsweek, indicated that 72 percent of Americans were fearful that the U.S. would become embroiled in a major conflict within four years.
 Of those surveyed, 94 percent saw North Korea as unfriendly or as an enemy.
-Fifty-four percent said they viewed North Korea as a direct threat to the US.
+Fifty-four percent said they viewed North Korea as a direct threat to the U.S.

-Those polling results followed a Public Policy Polling poll in August (reported by Axios), conducted just after North Korean leader Kim Jong Un threatened to a missile strike against the US territory of Guam, that reflected that 82 percent of Americans were somewhat or very fearful that North Korea would some day launch a missile attack against the US, possibly leading to nuclear war.
+Those polling results followed a Public Policy Polling poll in August, reported by Axios, conducted just after North Korean leader Kim Jong Un threatened a missile strike against the U.S. territory of Guam, that reflected that 82 percent of Americans were somewhat or very fearful that North Korea would some day launch a missile attack against the U.S., possibly leading to nuclear war.